 Woodbury combines the national curriculum with its own unique group skills curriculum to assessing children across the following skill repertoires:

 Communication: Woodbury works closely with our “in house” speech pathologist to develop a speech and language intervention appropriate to each student.
-Some areas of focus include making requests, articulation, augmented communication systems, labelling items, expressing wants, needs and emotions, answering questions and gaining attention.
+We have the ability to work on a wide range of communication skills ranging from requesting to get basic wants and needs met, assessment and intervention for augmented communication systems, improving articulation and speech clarity and supporting language development.

 Academic literacy and numeracy: As a school we are required to report upon the key learning areas as set out by the New South Wales curriculum.
 Being a “school of a kind” we have some leniency in the selection of appropriate targets for students allowing us to teach across a broad range of pre-requisites and academic skills to suit each student’s individual needs.